JonLatane/jonline/README.md

 ### Dumbfederation
 A key thing that separates Jonline from Mastodon and other Fediverse projects is that it *does not* support server-to-server communication.
 Essentially, the only server-to-server communication is via "recommended servers," which will eventually also let admins enable CORS to control where users can see content and user information from their servers.

-This approach does not seek to be particular innovative or groundbreaking technologically.
+This approach does not seek to be particularly innovative or groundbreaking technologically.
 It simply aims to make it easier for people to use *existing* web standards to interact, share, plan, and play with each other, and make administrating a server simple enough that nearly anyone can do it.
-All you need to worry about as an administrator in this regard is a [list of servers like this](http://jonline.io/server/http%3Alocalhost?section=federation) - literally nothing but a list of hosts.
+All you need to worry about as an administrator in this regard is a [list of servers like this](http://jonline.io/server/http%3Abullcity.social?section=federation) - literally nothing but a list of hosts.

 ### Protocol Documentation
 A benefit of being built with gRPC is that [Jonline's generated Markdown documentation is relatively easy to read and complete](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).
 Jonline renders documentation as Markdown, and converts that Markdown to HTML with a separate tool.
 Jonline servers also always include a copy of their documentation (for example, [https://jonline.io/docs/protocol](https://jonline.io/docs/protocol)).